Private Renting: Homeless and Vulnerable People

 On standards, does the hon.
 Gentleman agree that there is potentially an important role for private rented sector licensing schemes, such as the one in my borough of Newham, in helping to tackle the minority of landlords whose accommodation is below standard?

 I am glad that the right hon.
 Gentleman, whom I respect greatly for his understanding of this problem, says that it exists among a minority of private rented sector landlords.
 One could have got the impression from yesterday’s statement that nearly every private landlord was a rougue who managed substandard accommodation.
 As he says, that is far from the truth.
-I entirely accept that in many cases, local solutions are better suited, but the Government should be credited for really trying to move things on through a variety of measures, which are sometimes extremely burdensome to landlords but seek to raise the standard of accommodation and improve the way that landlords treat their tenants.
+I entirely accept that in many cases, local solutions are better suited, but the Government should be given credit for really trying to move things on through a variety of measures, which are sometimes extremely burdensome to landlords but seek to raise the standard of accommodation and improve the way that landlords treat their tenants.

 Evidence shows that when a vulnerable person is in secure and safe rented accommodation, they can leave their homelessness behind them and make a fresh start.
 That also makes good economic sense, which I hope will be a theme of the debate.
 If we get this right, there will be an entirely virtuous circle.
 Both the Residential Landlords Association and the National Landlords Association believe that, with the right support, financial risks can be reduced and letting to vulnerable people can be a viable business model.
 Even if hon.
 Members forget everything else that I say today, I hope that that will resonate with them.
 By changing perceptions, we can truly make the private rented sector work for all.